 7. Central heating a.
 Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hell and the bathroom).
 If you have answered yes or partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air). gas fired If you have answered yes, please answer the three questions below: ☐ Yes ☐ No ☐ Partial (i) When was your central heating system or partial central heating don't know g system installed? (ii) Do you have a maintenance contract for the central heating system?
-If you have answered yes, please give details of the company with which you have a maintenance contract: ☐ Yes ☑ No (iii) When was your maintenance agreement last renewed?
-(Please and year). provide the month 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ☐ Yes ☑ No 9.
-Issues that may have affected your property а.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-If you have answered yes, is the damage the subject of any ☐ Yes ☑ No ☐ Yes b. outstanding insurance claim?
-Are you aware of the existence of asbestos in your property?
-If you have answered yes, please give details: □ No □ Yes ☑ No
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm Yes No Partial If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating 400/S (II) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: CV Yes CV Wo (iii) When was your maintenance agreement last renewed?
+(Please and year).
+Feb 2023 provide the mor (iii) When was your maintenance agreement last renewed?
+(Please provide the mor 1 (iii) When was your maintenance agreement last renewed?
+(Please and year).
+Feb 2023 provide the mor (iii) When was your maintenance agreement last renewed?
+(Please and year).
+Cb 2023 Energy Performance Certificate Does your property have an Energy Performance Certificate which is ☐ Yes 1 H (iii) When was your maintenance agreement last renewed?
+(Please and year).
+Cb 2023 Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ☐ Yes I H (iii) When was your maintenance agreement last renewed?
+(Please and year).
+Cb 2023 Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+Issues that may have affected your property las there been any storm, flood, fire or other structural damage to ☐ Yes ☐ Yes